1155141394/CuSell/README.md

 #### 1.1.
 Registration

 The user can sign up for a new account for log in via entering email and password that is not taken by others before.
 There is an email containing verification code sent to user email account to verify registration email.
-If the email is not used and the verification code is correct, then it goes to user’s home page.
+If the email is not used and the verification code is correct, then it goes to user`s home page.
 Otherwise, alert the user with the specific error.

 #### 1.2.
 Log in

 The user is required to log in using their email and password.
 Our system will check whether that user exists or not by comparing server data.
-If they are consistent with the data in the database, then go to user’s home page.
+If they are consistent with the data in the database, then go to user`s home page.
 Otherwise, alert the user that they have entered something wrong.

 #### 1.3.
 Retrieve password